-This year’s offering delivers engaging experiential in-gallery learning with turnkey solutions designed to complement classroom education and that integrates with Arizona state curricula standards for third through sixth grade.
+Bring your class for a day of engaging experiential in-gallery learning with turnkey solutions designed to complement classroom education.
+In addition, our programs integrate with Arizona state curricula standards for third through sixth grade.

 Funding for museum admission and bus transportation for the 2019-2020 school year is available to Title 1 designated Arizona schools.

-Homeschool days are also available at SMoW.
+Homeschool days are also available.
 These four-hour, primarily self-directed sessions are designed to accommodate a variety of age levels and include hands-on activities throughout the galleries, as well as special guests that bring lessons to life.

 SMoW’s educational offering includes six educational themes for the 2019-2020 academic year including: